Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: two-point measurements

 and similarly for the clustering

-We convert these to aperture masses using the following integrals,\footnote{These can be derived in a similar fashion to \citet{Schneider2002}.} using the same bins and integration limits as in our measurements
+We convert these to aperture mass statistics using the following integrals,\footnote{These can be derived in a similar fashion to \citet{Schneider2002}.} using the same bins and integration limits as in our measurements

 Using these, we fit a simple galaxy bias or alignment model on scales above 40 Mpc.
 Even though it is likely possible to push towards smaller scales, we stress that we are being conservative as our goal is to simply obtain an unbiased measurement of the linear bias parameters.
-For our largest sample, the $b_K$ fits are shown in \autoref{fig:2pt}.
+For our largest sample, the $b_K$ fits are shown in Figure \ref{fig:2pt}.